And So, They Met

 “That bowl of yuck probably isn’t very satisfying.
 Brother Hickory is an awful cook and gardener, but he might have something in the back worth eating.”

-Mien glanced up showing his face a little when he shook his head.
+Mien glanced up showing his face a little.
 It was still young looking as he had freckles around his nose.
+There was a slight, dubious expression on his face.

 “I take it you’ve seen it?”